AnyLog-co/documentation/adding data.md

 ***Option A: Data published to external MQTT Broker***

 Data is published to an MQTT broker.
-AnyLog client is registered to the broker and pulling the data from the broker and pushing the data to the mapper.
+AnyLog client is registered to the broker and does the following:
+a) pulls the data from the broker and b) pushing the data to the mapper.
 Details are available at the [message broker section - Subscribing to a third party broker](https://github.com/AnyLog-co/documentation/blob/master/message%20broker.md#subscribing-to-a-third-party-broker).

 ***Option B: Data published to AnyLog as a Broker***

 An AnyLog node is configured as a message broker and data is published to the AnyLog Node.
-AnyLog client is registered to the broker and pulling the data from the broker and pushing the data to the mapper.
+AnyLog client is registered to the broker, and similalrly to an external broker, pulls the data from the broker and push to the mapper.
 Details are available at: [Configuring the AnyLog node as a message broker](#configuring-the-anylog-node-as-a-message-broker).

 ***Option C: Data transferred using POST***
 The data is transferred using REST POST command.
 The headers include a topic (or if not provided, the default topic is used) and the AnyLog mapper transforms the received data to the destination format.
 Details are available at the section [Using a Post command](#using-a-post-command).

 ***Option D: Data transferred using PUT***
 The data is transferred using REST PUT command.
 The data is provided in a format representative of the table's schema.
 Details are available at the section [Using a PUT command](#using-a-put-command).

-***Option E: Adding JSON file to the watch directory***
+***Option E: Adding JSON files to the watch directory***
-The JSON file is in a format representative of the table's schema and the file name follows the naming convention.
+The JSON files are in a format representative of the table's schema and the file names follow the naming convention.
 Details are available at the section [Placing data in the WATCH directory](#placing-data-in-the-watch-directory).
 File naming convention is detailed at [Managing Data files](https://github.com/AnyLog-co/documentation/blob/master/managing%20data%20files%20status.md)

-***Option F: Adding SQL file to the watch directory***
+***Option F: Adding SQL files to the watch directory***
-The SQL file is in a format representative of the table's schema and the file name follows the naming convention.
+The SQL files are in a format representative of the table's schema and the file names follow the naming convention.
 Details are available at the section [Placing data in the WATCH directory](#placing-data-in-the-watch-directory).